HFE 7100 ®

 Handiprint

-A flexible plastic adhesive lifter with a clear cover useful for taking major case prints, prints from
+A flexible plastic adhesive lifter with a clear cover useful for taking major case prints, prints from the deceased, or lifting latent prints deposited on skin.
+Available in several sizes from CSI Forensic Supply.

 See Quickprint.